Justin Timberlake: 2023–present: Everything I Thought It Was

-In May 2023, Timbaland revealed that Timberlake's sixth studio album was completed, adding that their pair had revived the sound from the FutureSex/LoveSounds era.
+In May 2023, Timbaland revealed that Timberlake's sixth album was completed, adding that the pair had revived the sound from the FutureSex/LoveSounds era.
 On September 1, 2023, Timbaland released the single "Keep Going Up", in collaboration with Furtado and Timberlake.
-Timberlake also reunited with his fellow former band members of NSYNC later that month and released the single "Better Place" in support of the Trolls Band Together soundtrack.
-In addition to "Keep Going Up" and "Better Place", Timberlake had also collaborated with Meek Mill on the song Believe, Romeo Santos on the song "Sin Fin", DJ Khaled on his album Khaled Khaled, on the song "Just Be", Justine Skye on her album, Space & Time, on the song "Innocent", Jack Harlow on his album Come Home the Kids Miss You, on the song "Parent Trap"; a remix of Coco Jones' "ICU" and a further remix of the song "3D" by Jungkook.
+Timberlake also reunited with his fellow former band members of NSYNC later that month and released the single "Better Place" to support the Trolls Band Together soundtrack.
+In addition to "Keep Going Up" and "Better Place", Timberlake had also collaborated with Meek Mill on the song Believe, Romeo Santos on the song "Sin Fin", DJ Khaled on his album Khaled Khaled on the song "Just Be", Justine Skye on her album Space & Time on the song "Innocent" Jack Harlow on his album Come Home the Kids Miss You on the song "Parent Trap"; a remix of Coco Jones' "ICU" and a further remix of the song "3D" by Jungkook.
 Timberlake had also worked with Calvin Harris, producer of "Fuckin' Up the Disco" and "No Angels", on his song "Stay with Me", alongside Pharrell Williams and Halsey.